 After surgery I began a different combination of drug treatments, including a biologic treatment, and have now been in remission for two and a half years!
 I feel like myself again and am able to live my life to the full.

 Because Crohn’s Disease can develop anywhere in the gut, including in previously healthy sections of the small intestine or colon, surgery cannot ‘cure’ it.
 So, it is possible that Crohn’s will reoccur after the operation, either close to the operation site or in another part of the gut.
-It may be possible to treat these symptoms with medication, and there is growing evidence that biological therapies may be particularly effective in helping to treat postoperative Crohn’s, and reduce the likelihood of future surgeries.

 If the surgery is elective (planned), you will have time to talk through the options with your healthcare team, and to discuss the best way to prepare.